trustoverip/tswg-acdc-specification/spec/spec.md

 ##### UUID, `u` field

 The UUID, `u` field is optional, but when it appears, it shall appear as the second field in the Edge block following the SAID, `d`, field.
 The value of this field shall be a cryptographic strength salty-nonce with approximately 128 bits of entropy.
-When present, the UUID, `u` field means that the block's SAID, `d` field value provides a secure cryptographic digest of the contents of the block [[ref: Hash]].
-An adversary, when given both the block's subschema and its SAID, cannot discover the remaining contents of the block in a computationally feasible manner, such as a rainbow table attack [[ref: RB]] [[ref: DRB]].
+When present, the UUID, `u` field means that the block's SAID, `d` field value provides a secure cryptographic digest of the contents of the block [[48]].
+An adversary, when given both the block's subschema and its SAID, cannot discover the remaining contents of the block in a computationally feasible manner, such as a rainbow table attack [[30]] [[31]].
 Therefore, the block's UUID, `u` field securely blinds the contents of the block via its SAID, `d` field notwithstanding knowledge of both the block's subschema and SAID.
 Moreover, a cryptographic commitment to that block's SAID, `d` field does not provide a fixed point of correlation to the block's field values themselves unless and until there has been a disclosure of those field values.

 The absence of the UUID, `u` field in an Edge block makes that edge a Public Edge.
 The presence of the UUID, `u` field in an Edge block makes that Edge a Private Edge.
 A Private Edge in compact form, i.e., a Compact Private Edge, enables a presenter of that ACDC to make a verifiable commitment to the ACDC attached to the Edge without disclosing any details of that ACDC, including the ACDC's SAID.
 Private ACDCs (nodes) and Private Edges may be combined to better protect the privacy of the information in a distributed property graph.